Ignition coils, supply the high voltage needed, to fire the spark plug.

-The last few decades have seen great improvements in ignition technology.
-As a result, various new ignition coil types have been developed.
+The last few decades have seen, great improvements in technology.
+As a result, various new coil types have been developed.

-In older vehicles and vintage cars, you might still ﬁnd what is commonly known as a can-type ignition coil.
+In older vehicles and vintage cars, you might still see; what is commonly known as, a can-type coil.

-The Ignition block contains several ignition coils.
-This ignition coil type is available with single or dual spark technology.
+So, ignition blocks contain, several coils.
+This coil type, is available with, single or dual spark technology.

-The spark plug has the coil mounted on top of it.
-The high voltage pulse is fed straight to the spark plug, minimising power loss.
+So, the spark plug has the coil mounted on top of it.
+The high voltage pulse, is fed straight to the spark plug, minimizing power loss.

 Ignition coil pack systems